ivanfarevalo/BQ_module_generator/README.md

 ##### V2.0.0

 Standardizes and automates the process of creating modules that can be integrated in the Bisque web application.
-This command line interface (CLI) currently supports any input types supported by Bisque but can only display image and table outputs.
+This command line interface (CLI) supports multiple inputs and outputs of type image, table or file.
+Output images will be displayed in the module results section in Bisque while tables and file outputs will have links to their respective resource service where they can be downloaded and visualized.
 Custom outputs or interactive parameters will require users to manually edit some files.
 Regardless of your application, it is a good idea to follow this guide and use the CLI to automate a big part of the process and avoid common bugs.
 Once you have reached the end of this guide, if you need more customization, please take